jupyter/governance/papers.md

-Given this focus on research, the ongoing academic careers of many Jupyter contributors, and our desire to have an impact on computing research, it is important for us to author and publish peer-review papers on Jupyter itself.
+Given this focus on research, the ongoing academic careers of many Jupyter contributors, and our desire to have an impact on computing research, it is important for us to author and publish peer-reviewed papers on Jupyter itself.
 Authoring these papers in the context of a large, open-source community presents a number of differences compared to many research collaborations.